 Just so you know: Rem’s not only my favorite character of the series.
 She’s in my top 5 favorite anime characters, period.

 Neither Ram nor Rem thought much of Natsuki when the first met him.
-Or “second” or “third” met him, for that matter… Capture from the Crunchyroll stream.
+Or “second” or “third” time they met him, for that matter… Capture from the Crunchyroll stream.

 More characters show up and gain importance as the show goes on, but these are enough to explain why I love this show.